Maisons-Laffitte: Expat community

 Maisons-Laffitte is home to a notable expatriate population, particularly from English-speaking countries such as the United Kingdom, the United States, and Canada, as well as other European nations like Germany, the Netherlands, and Scandinavian countries.
 As of 2021, around 10.8% of the town’s population held foreign citizenship, reflecting its international character.

 The town's appeal to expats stems from its peaceful, green environment, elegant residential neighborhoods, and proximity to central Paris (just 20 minutes by RER A or Transilien train).
 It offers a village-like atmosphere while remaining well-connected to urban amenities.

 A key factor in the town’s popularity with foreign residents is the presence of international educational institutions in the nearby area, most notably the Lycée International de Saint-Germain-en-Laye and the International School of France, which provides bilingual education in several languages, including English, German, Dutch, Spanish, and others.
 Many expat families choose to live in Maisons-Laffitte due to its convenient access to these schools.

 The town also has an active international community, with only English-speaking services, clubs, associations, and places of worship, like Holy Trinity Church, which regularly has Sunday services in English.
 Other such services include cultural events, sports activities, and networking opportunities that help new residents integrate into French culture.

-Maisons-Laffitte’s strong expat presence contributes to its cosmopolitan atmosphere while maintaining its traditional French charm.